No Filter Tour

 The No Filter Tour was a European/North American concert tour by the Rolling Stones which began on 9 September 2017 in Hamburg, Germany.
 The tour was scheduled to conclude in 2020 but had to be postponed due to the COVID-19 pandemic.
 The tour resumed in September 2021.
-A few weeks after that announcement, the Stones announced that drummer Charlie Watts underwent an unspecified medical procedure and that he would likely be unable to join the tour due to a lengthy recovery.
+A few weeks before the tour resumed, the Stones announced that drummer Charlie Watts had undergone an unspecified medical procedure and that he would likely be unable to join the tour due to a lengthy recovery.
 Watts ultimately died on 24 August 2021.
 The band announced on 5 August that longtime Stones associate Steve Jordan would fill in as drummer for the 2021 dates.

 Overview

 The No Filter Tour was announced on 9 May 2017, with fourteen shows in twelve different venues across Europe in September and October of the same year.
 On 26 February 2018, fourteen new dates were added throughout Europe and the UK.
 The Stones logo was redesigned for the European leg by French designer Millinsky.
 With an overall attendance of 1,506,259 fans grossing $237.8 million, the tour was one of the most commercially successful concert tours of 2017 and 2018.
 The North American leg of the tour was officially announced on 19 November 2018 and was set to play 17 shows across the United States and one in Canada, beginning on 20 April 2019 in Miami, Florida.

 On 30 March 2019, it was announced that Mick Jagger would be receiving treatment for an unspecific medical condition, which forced the Stones to postpone the 17-date North American leg of the tour.
 The procedure took place in April 2019 at a New York City hospital.
 As a result, the band's headline performance at the New Orleans Jazz Festival had to be cancelled.
 It was initially announced that Fleetwood Mac would headline in place of the Stones, but they were also forced to cancel due to Stevie Nicks contracting influenza.
 The slot was filled by Widespread Panic.

 On 4 April 2019, it was announced that Jagger's procedure was successful.
 On 16 May, the Rolling Stones announced that No Filter Tour would resume on 21 June with the 17 postponed dates rescheduled up to the end of August.

 On 6 February 2020, fifteen additional North American dates were announced.

 On 17 March 2020, the fifteen North American dates for May–July 2020 were postponed due to the coronavirus pandemic.
 The tour was rescheduled and resumed in September 2021, without Charlie Watts who had to undergo a medical procedure and died before the final leg of the tour.
 The band confirmed on 26 August that the tour will continue as planned.
-Steve Jordan will take his place in the lineup for the remainder of the tour.
+Steve Jordan took his place in the lineup for the remainder of the tour.